Character Formulas from Matrix Factorizations: The Kirillov Formula

-To conclude the proof of the Kirillov formula, choose a smooth path in the $(\epsilon,t)$-plane which starts at $(1,0)$ and becomes $\epsilon=t$ at large values and apply the deformation lemma to conclude:
+Choose a smooth path in the $(\epsilon,t)$-plane which tends to $(\infty,0)$ at one end and becomes $\epsilon=t\to\infty$ at the other.
+Apply Lemma \ref{deformation} to this one parameter family of super-connections to complete the proof of the Kirillov formula.

-When $G$ is compact, as was assumed in this section, this equality can be derived directly from (twisted equivariant) $K$-theoretic arguments (the twisted Thom isomorphism (4.10) in [FHTIII]), with the caveat that the $\hat{\mathcal{A}}$-genus appears on the other side, in accordance with the `Riemann-Roch' discrepancy between Thom classes in $K$-theory and cohomology.
-However, the above analytic proof using the explicit formula for the Dirac operator $\slashed D_{\xi}$ is more robust because it extends, with a few minor adjustments, to the case when $G$ is non-compact and $K$-theory is not available.